Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: Abstract

 \section{Abstract}

 In a number of situations, collecting a function value for every data point may be prohibitively expensive, and random sampling ignores any structure in the underlying data.
 We introduce a scalable optimization algorithm with no correction steps (in contrast to Frank–Wolfe and its variants), a variant of gradient ascent for coreset selection in graphs, that greedily selects a weighted subset of vertices that are deemed most important to sample.
 Our algorithm estimates the mean of the function by taking a weighted sum only at these vertices, and we provably bound the estimation error in terms of the location and weights of the selected vertices in the graph.
 In addition, we consider the case where nodes have different selection costs and provide bounds on the quality of the low-cost selected coresets.
-We demonstrate the benefits of our algorithm on point clouds and structured graphs, as well as sensor placement where the cost of placing sensors depends on the location of the placement.
+We demonstrate the benefits of our algorithm on the semi-supervised node classification of graph convolutional neural network, point clouds and structured graphs, as well as sensor placement where the cost of placing sensors depends on the location of the placement.
 We also elucidate that the empirical convergence of our proposed method is faster than random selection and various clustering methods while still respecting sensor placement cost.
-The paper concludes with validation of the developed algorithm on both synthetic and real datasets, demonstrating that it performs very well compared to the current state of the art.
+The paper concludes with validation of the developed algorithm on both synthetic and real datasets, demonstrating that it outperforms the current state of the art.

-\section{Introduction}

-Data summarization and dataset size reduction has recently received a lot of attention in the machine learning community.
-Since datasets and networks (graphs) continue to grow larger and larger over time, it is crucial for inference to be scalable while maintaining theoretical guarantees on the quality of inferential results.
-In this regard, an extensive set of inference algorithms in the literature falls short.
-A few examples include Standard MCMC algorithms, Variational methods~\citep{Hoffman-jmlr}, subsampling and streaming methods~\citep{Bardenet-JMLR} and distributed ``consensus" methods for MCMC~\citep{Rabinovich2015} among several others.
-Standard MCMC algorithms typically are intractable for large-scale data.
-The shortcomings of such methods and results have been studied in some recent research papers.
-These methods have no guarantees on the quality of their inferential results.

-In addition, they entail expensive iterative access to a constant fraction of the data.
-Motivated by the fact of redundancy of data in large datasets, an alternative approach has been modification of the dataset itself, such that its size is shrunken while preserving its original statistical properties.
-On this observation,~\citep{Maillard2015} studied the reduction in size of a large dataset using random linear projection.
-On a similar note, \citep{Broderick2016, Ranganath2017, Campbell18_ICML} constructed a weighted subset of a large dataset, called as a Bayesian coreset, for a wider class of Bayesian models.
-Even though the Bayesian coresets are easy for implementation and are not computationally complex, their construction may not reflect back the guarantees sought by a model-specific based task~\citep{Langberg2010}.
+\section{INTRODUCTION}